Indhu2024/Website/README.md

 ## Project Steps

 ### 1. Website Development
-- **Closet.AI**: A static website allowing users to upload images of clothing items, generating a variety of outfit combinations.
+- **Healthcare Services**:A static comprehensive health and wellness website that helps users manage their fitness, track their health, and plan their nutrition efficiently
 ### 2. Deploying the Website on GitHub
-- The frontend of **Closet.AI** was uploaded to a public GitHub repository: [Frontend-Closet.AI](https://github.com/abdulrhmn02/Frontend-Closet.AI.git).
+- The frontend of **Healthcare Services** was uploaded to a public GitHub repository: [Website](https://github.com/Indhu2024/Website.git).

 ### 3. Azure Deployment Using ARM Templates
 - **Resource Group**: Created using Azure CLI to hold all the resources.